kingwingfly/backup/README.md

 ## Getting Started

-You can download a release [here](https://github.com/kingwingfly/fav/releases).
+You can download the release [here](https://github.com/kingwingfly/fav/releases).

 For Arch Linux users, you can `yay -S fav-git` maybe, someone has maken it a package.

+Or you can compile by yourself:

 ### Prerequisites